 Mark is a Fellow of the RSA (Royal Society of Arts, Manufactures and Commerce) and has an MSc in Rural and Regional Resources Planning from Aberdeen University.

-Maxime will complete his PhD in Statistics at Harvard University this spring, having originally studied Physics and Astrophysics at UC Berkeley.
+Maxime completed his PhD in Statistics at Harvard University this spring, having originally studied Physics and Astrophysics at UC Berkeley.

 Joining Cervest with specific expertise in spatiotemporal models and computational methods, he has also worked at Google Geo as a quantitative analyst developing a geostatistical model of local business churn, and as a software developer and data scientist responsible for building prediction models at Gambit Research.